Subscribe Tajamul sir

 • Independent Completion:completed by respondents on their own, protecting their identity and reducing bias.

-• Standardized Format: Data consistency amongst participants is ensured by using uniform questions. • Data Focus: Able to gather both quantitative (numbers) and qualitative (words and figures) data.Mixed data collection is another benefit of it (qualitative and quantitative data combined).
+• Data Focus: Able to gather both quantitative (numbers) and qualitative (words and figures) data.Mixed data collection is another benefit of it (qualitative and quantitative data combined).

 • Adaptable Applications: Used in a variety of domains to gain understanding of viewpoints, educational objectives, and client satisfaction.